victorfiji/gdprhelper/README.md

 * Open config.json and change the fields required (see below)
 * cd into the folder (in cmd line: cd /dir/)
 * Now run the python scrypt using python gdpr.py
+* VERY IMPORTANT: FOR GOOGLE TURN ON "ALLOW LESS SECURE APPS" OR IT WILL NOT WORK.

 _Didn't work?
 Have more questions?
 Contact me here:_